bkbme/victronEnergy/README.md

 Tested with the following equipment:

-Counter: https://amzn.to/3JQkkja (currently only costs 62.50 EUR)
+Counter: https://amzn.to/3JQkkja (currently only costs 62.50 EUR) it should also work with the cheaper https://amzn.to/3KkEROl (without MID, currently 54 EUR)

 RS485 USB adapter: https://amzn.to/3Jw5lL8 (the version with FT232RL chip, currently 18.50 EUR)